 In order to transform the equation in much more profound ways, next generation PhD training requires next generation faculty — faculty committed to acquiring new skills (pedagogical and otherwise), developing new capacities, reimagining PhD training for a multiplicity of outcomes, and facilitating and celebrating those outcomes.
 Faculty have to be on the front line of change, if it is to be transformative and sustainable, and thus much of our focus in Redefining Doctoral Education (RDE) is on faculty buy-in and faculty (re)training.

-With support from The Andrew W. Mellon Foundation we are undertaking four initiatives that will help us build upon our efforts to date and on the faculty and graduate student enthusiasm we have already generated.
+With support from the Mellon Foundation we are undertaking four initiatives that will help us build upon our efforts to date and on the faculty and graduate student enthusiasm we have already generated.
 We have sequenced these initiatives in such a way that they move from the initial steps of expanding faculty buy-in and enhancing faculty capacities to curricular innovation and the development of new interdisciplinary studiolab-based living and learning environments.

 We believe these four initiatives will facilitate collaboration across humanities disciplines and will build new bridges with the social sciences, sciences, and our professional schools, as well as with neighboring institutions.
 They are also designed to integrate more closely the research worlds of faculty, post-docs, and graduate students and to incorporate growing numbers of faculty, students, and local partners in the transformation of graduate training in the humanities.
 Finally, and as importantly, they are aimed at bringing a more public face to the humanities work we do.